mattbrown319/rise/_posts/2015-06-18-the-perfect-tool.md

 I am ArciTech, every builder’s perfect tool.
 It says so on my box.

 On the box cover, just below the hard plastic window that lines up over my faceplate, is a slogan, stamped there by my mother factory: _“No city can do without ArciTech!
-This robot is the perfect tool for building just about anything —- walls, streets, you name it, she techs it._”
+This robot is the perfect tool for building just about anything —- walls, streets; You name it, she techs it._”

 I am the city’s favorite fixer.
 But there are gaps in my memory.
 Who will fix that?